Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 - \n : Line Feed.
 - \r : Carriage Return.
 - \t : Tab.
-- \u{1F680} : For Unicode character U+1F680.
+- \u{1F680} : For Unicode codepoint U+1F680.
 The number is a hexadecimal number from 0 to 10FFFF included.
+This aligns with Rust strings.